Jbleezy/BO2-Reimagined/README.md

 * Removed ability to see perks, wallbuys, and Mystery Box through walls

 ## Pack-a-Punch
+* Changed default weapon camo to dragon camo from Black Ops 2 Multiplayer (modified to be darker on primary camo and not animated on secondary camo)
-* Attachments on upgraded weapons can no longer be changed
+* Attachments on weapons can no longer be changed
+* Reticles on optical attachments are no longer random
 * Decreased weapon pickup time from 15 seconds to 12 seconds
 * Added sound when attempting to purchase without enough points